Peppar/llvm-C65-sfc-example/README.txt

    wlalink, clang and llvm-mc (from the 65816 compatible Clang builds).

-3. Run sfc-example/compile.sh
+3. Compile

+cd sfc-example
+./compile.sh

-4. Emulate using your favorite SFC emulator, for example using higan: higan sfc-example/sfc-example.sfc
+4. Emulate using your favorite SFC emulator, for example with higan:

+higan sfc-example/sfc-example.sfc

 5. Push A/B/X/Y to change the background color.